Pokémon Brilliant Diamond and Shining Pearl release date, trailer, and Legendaries

-First released on Nintendo DS in 2007, these games introduced millions of players to the series and were the next in line for remakes after Pokémon Omega Ruby and Alpha Sapphire.
-While we've had to wait seven years for these remakes, they've finally arrived and have recreated Sinnoh in all of its former glory!
+First released on Nintendo DS in North America in 2007, these games introduced millions of players to the series and were the next in line for remakes after Pokémon Omega Ruby and Alpha Sapphire came out in 2014.
+After seven years of waiting, the remakes are almost upon us and are recreating Sinnoh in all of its former glory.

 During February 26's Pokémon Presents showcase, The Pokémon Company Chief Operating Officer Takato Utsunomiya unveiled Pokémon Brilliant Diamond and Pokémon Shining Pearl for Nintendo Switch.
-This is everything that we know about these Generation 4 Pokémon remakes following their reveal.
+Then more was revealed about the games in May, August, and September.

 When is the Pokémon Brilliant Diamond and Pokémon Shining Pearl release date?

 Pokémon Brilliant Diamond and Pokémon Shining Pearl will be released on November 19, 2021.
 Mid-November has become a standard release window for every new Pokémon game, so it’s not a surprise that the game would end up coming out on this date.

 The release date was then confirmed on May 26, 2021, alongside a box art reveal.
 Pokémon Brilliant Diamond and Pokémon Shining Pearl will be released individually and in a double pack.
 Players will have a couple of months to try out the games before Pokémon Legends: Arceus comes out on January 28, 2022.

 Is there a Pokémon Brilliant Diamond and Shining Pearl trailer?